 - The diagonal half close-up, half deep blue: Maybe the most classical one, but I still love to use it as it is often a great way to give a general feeling about a dive site.
 Get the focus on your subject close-up, draw a diagonal line with the edge of the rock or coral, and let people see the background.
 To make this composition more alive, if you can capture an eye contact with your subject, you will get a killer shot.

 - Scuba diver silhouette in the blue: While being a bit deeper than the other divers in your group, you look at the surface with a bright sunlight.
 Of course, this works better with the best visibility.
-My best experiences of taking this type of picture were in Turkey, Iceland and Gozo.
-Night diving also offers great opportunities for this kind of shot like during my night dive in Capodacque, Italy.

 - Encounter diver & underwater life: Here you need to be reactive and capture the moment.
 Either it is a scuba diver facing something big or the face of the scuba diver looking at something really small, it usually gives great shots if you can feel a real interaction between the fascination from the scuba diver and the curiosity from the animal.
 Look for parallel lines in your composition or wavy movements.